-On March 31, 2022, the Company had short-term borrowings comprised of unsecured revolving loans and bank overdrafts totaling \$927,154 with interest rates ranging from .33% to .56%.
+On March 31, 2023, the Company had short-term borrowings comprised of unsecured revolving loans and bank overdrafts totaling \$1,003,692 with interest rates ranging from 4.84% to 5.26%.

 Additionally, the Company had short dated floating rate certificates ("floaters"), issued by TOB trusts as part of the Company's TOB program.
-At March 31, 2022, the Company had short-term borrowings of \$83,985, with interest rates ranging from .59% to .64%.
-The contractual maturities of short-term debt subsequent to March 31, 2022 occur in May and December 2022 as well as in February 2023.
-Interest rates may be fixed, or may reset periodically, based on SIFMA index plus a credit spread.
+At March 31, 2023, the Company had short-term borrowings of \$9,665, with interest rates at 5.09%.
+The contractual maturities of short-term debt subsequent to March 31, 2023 occur in June 2023.
+Interest rates may be fixed, or may reset periodically, based on a benchmark index plus a credit spread.
 As there is a weekly put option, the Company believes the carrying value of the notes approximates fair value.
-Refer to Note 15 for further detail on the Company's TOB program.
+Refer to Note 14 for further detail on the Company's TOB program.